PaperPrototype/Intro-Coding-and-Computers/4 - Shell + Compiling/Lecture/english.md

 You will also notice the dollar sign `$`.
 We write our commands after the dollar sign... thats... actually the only thing the dollar sign is there for, as a visual indicator for where to write our commands!

-You can use the shortcut `ctrl` + `L` keys to clear the shell (actually it just moves all the old commands up and out of view).
+Use the shortcut keys `ctrl` + `L` to clear the shell of all yuour old commands.
+When your shell starts to fill up with all kinds of commands just use `ctrl` + `L` to clear them.
+Make sure you do this after your done reading the output of a command, otherwise your shell will fill up with all kinds of info and it becomes hard to read.

 So how do we move into another folder?
 We can use the *change directory* command.
 The "cd" (change directory) command is formatted like this.

+(placeholder example command)
 ```
-cd (replace this with name of folder)
+cd (replace with name of folder to move to)
 ```

-After you type cd you can type the name of any neighboring folders... but there are no folders to move into, so lets make one!
+After you type `cd` you can type the name of any neighboring folders... but there are no folders to move into!
+Lets make one!

 Use the make directory "mkdir" command to make a new folder.

+(command)
 ```
 mkdir myNewFolder
 ```